-Can we trust the Creator of heaven and earth that He would not allow a Book, the Bible, with half truths or worse, false claims and thereby leave humanity in a state of confusion?
-Can we trust His integrity?
+Can we trust the Creator of heaven and earth that He would not allow a Book, the Bible, with half-truths or worse, false claims and thereby leave humanity in a state of confusion?
+Or can we trust His integrity?

 • II Timothy 3:16 ‘All Scriptures is God-breathed',

 • For what is written in this Book, the Bible, hundreds of thousands, in fact, millions of people through the ages, had died because they believed what is written in it, trusting God, but also experiencing the living God's presence in their lives.

 If I cannot trust God for who He says He is, I would be so frightened of Him, frightened of what He might do to me when I die.
 Frightened because I cannot know Him, cannot really know Who He is.
 If He would allow a false book, confusing humanity, can I dare trust Him with anything in my life and life after death?